cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 |OntoKin,TBox,OntoKin is an ontology developed for representing chemical kinetic reaction mechanisms,http://www.w3.org/2000/01/rdf-schema#comment, , , , , , |
 |OntoKin,TBox,http://theworldavatar.com/ontology/ontocape/OntoCAPE.owl,http://www.w3.org/2002/07/owl#imports, , , , , , |

 > **_NOTE:_** To skip the import of a TBox, do not provide any IRI in the corresponding position.
-To import multiple TBoxes, provide IRIs separated by comma and enclose the IRIs within double quotes.
+To import multiple TBoxes, provide IRIs separated by a comma and enclose the IRIs within double quotes.

 #### Classes

 Classes MUST follow the TBox Data and Metadata block.
 Assume that you want to:
-1. Define the classes Reaction Mechanism, Phase, Gas Phase, Site Phase, Bulk Phase, Species, Element, Material and Rate Coefficient with the following descriptions:
+1. Define classes Reaction Mechanism, Phase, Gas Phase, Site Phase, Bulk Phase, Species, Element, Material and Rate Coefficient with the following descriptions:
-     - Reaction Mechanism: A reaction mechanism refers to a set of elementary reactions with specific rate laws, for example to model the combustion of hydrogen.
+     - Reaction Mechanism: A reaction mechanism refers to a set of elementary reactions with specific rate laws, for example, to model the combustion of hydrogen.
      - Phase: A phase of a substance is a form of matter.
      - Gas Phase: A continuous gaseous phase.
      - Site Phase: A phase that exists at the interface between the gas phase and a bulk phase.